WV-design/Terra/README.md

 	- Only use off the shelf or 3d printed parts
  	- stay under 400 euro when stripping an ender 3 for parts or 500 when building from scratch

-Special thanks to Chip and Vez3D for answering some of my questions, I really apprecia!
+Special thanks to Chip and Vez3D for answering some of my questions, I really appreciate it!
 ![Untitled Project (6)](https://github.com/Gerbz1/TerraXY/assets/163194295/1bbabe0a-e048-4067-a9a3-dcdc2d68d720)
 ![Untitled Project (10)](https://github.com/Gerbz1/TerraXY/assets/163194295/7777ee97-72b2-4c0d-805a-575f76d4f928)